Change Expectations > Change Technology > Change Healthcare

 Senior Biomedical Engineer, Center for Devices and Radiological Health, Food and Drug Adminstration

 Dr. Sandy Weininger is currently a senior engineer at the FDA's Center for Devices and Radiological Health (CDRH).
-He is keenly interested in the performance of sensors and in assuring the safety of interoperable systems.
+He is keenly interested in the performance of sensors and actuators in assuring the safety of interoperable systems and electrical safety.

 Dr. Weininger studied electrode-tissue interface properties to receive his BSEE and MS/BME degrees from Drexel University.
 A PhD in Bioengineering was awarded from the University of Pennsylvania for work in signal processing and control systems.

-He is a member of ASTM’s F29 – Devices in the Integrated Clinical Environment committee, chair of the ASTM Pulse Oximeter Committee, and FDA’s liaison to IEC TC 62 and SC 62A, committees responsible for safety of electromedical equipment.
+He is a member of the AAMI Interoperability Working Group, AAMI-UL 2800 committee, chair of the ISO-IEC Pulse Oximeter Committee, and FDA’s liaison to IEC TC 62 and SC 62A, committees responsible for safety of electromedical equipment.
 He has been an advisor to the MD PnP Program since its inception in 2004.

 Mike Robkin, MD FIRE Project ManagerMike Robkin